Become a Voice of Brilliance

 Why podcasting is right for you

 Let’s start by saying that if you are not an expert in your field, in other words, you don’t have a breadth of knowledge and relatable stories to share; then a podcast is not right for you.
-If your business is centred around non-customer service retail and lower ticket items, then podcasting is a difficult path; it is more suited to ‘Thought Leaders’.
+If your business is built around transactional sales or low-ticket products, podcasting can be a harder path.
+It’s a space best suited to thought leaders, advisors, coaches, or business owners who want to build connection, trust, and impact.

 Podcasting suits particularly professional services based business leaders (owners and CEOs) who want to make a difference, share information and stories and change mindsets.
 You want to build your brand (whether personal or business) so you are seen as a Voice of Brilliance.